Last reviewed: 2026-04-12

 What's the Kp index?

-The global standard for geomagnetic activity, updated every three hours by NOAA from a worldwide network of observatories.
+According to NOAA's Space Weather Prediction Center, the Kp index is the global standard for geomagnetic activity, updated every three hours from 13 observatories worldwide.
 Scale of 0 (dead quiet) to 9 (extreme storm).
 It measures disturbances in Earth's magnetic field caused by solar wind.
-On our Earth Core visualization, it's the outermost ring.
+On our Earth Core visualization, it's Ring 5 — the outermost data ring.
 Kp above 5 is an official geomagnetic storm.
 It's the best leading indicator of what the Schumann Resonance will do next — when Kp rises, the resonance usually follows within hours.
+Full breakdown: Kp index guide.

 Is it the same everywhere on Earth?